SO MANY JOYS

 I’m mostly immobile, wheelchair bound, 86 years old, with lots to say.

-People give me that “you poor thing” look as they say “I’m so sorry,” in that pitiable way.
+People give me that “you poor thing”, then say “I’m so sorry,” in that pitiable way.

 AARGH!